harness/developer-hub/docs/chaos-engineering/troubleshooting/troubleshooting.md

 By following these steps, you can manually grant the necessary permissions for the service to start successfully.

+# Windows chaos infrastructure troubleshooting

-## Windows Chaos Infrastructure Installation Failed with "The Specified Service Already Exists"
+## Windows chaos infrastructure installation failed with "The Specified Service Already Exists"

 **Error Message:**
 The specified service already exists.

-**Solution:**
+### Solution

-- Run Uninstallation Script: Use the provided script to remove the previous installation.
+- Run the uninstallation script: Use the provided script to remove the previous installation.
-- Manually Remove Previous Installation:
+- Manually remove the previous installation:
-  - Delete the service using the command sc delete WindowsChaosInfrastructure.
+  - Delete the service using the command `sc delete WindowsChaosInfrastructure`.
-  - Remove the chaos directory, typically located at C:\HCE.
+  - Remove the chaos directory, typically located at `C:\\HCE`.
-- Reinstall: After cleanup, rerun the installation script.
+- Reinstall: After cleanup, re-run the installation script.

-## Windows Infra Installation Failed with "Account Name is Invalid"
+## Windows infrastructure installation failed with "Account name is invalid"

 **Error Message:**
 The account name is invalid or does not exist, or the password is invalid for the account name specified.

-**Solution:**
+### Solution

-- Verify Account Name: Ensure the account name provided in the -AdminUser flag is correct and exists on the system.
+- Verify account name: Ensure that the account name provided in the `-AdminUser` flag is correct and exists on the system.
-- Correct Syntax: Use the correct syntax, e.g., .\Administrator for the local Administrator account.
+- Correct Syntax: Use the correct syntax, for example, `.\Administrator` for the local administrator account.

-## Windows Infra Service Fails to Create with Error or Exit Code 216
+## Windows infrastructure service fails to create with error or Exit Code 216

-**Solution:**
+### Solution

-**Check Windows Version:** The error indicates incompatibility with the Windows version.
+**Check Windows version:** The error indicates incompatibility with the Windows version.
 Currently, only 64-bit versions are supported.
 Support for 32-bit versions is planned for future releases.

-## Windows Infra Default Command Fails with "Could Not Create SSL/TLS Secure Channel"
+## Windows infrastructure default command fails with "Could not create SSL/TLS secure channel"

-**Solution:**
+### Solution

 Force TLS 1.2: Add the following line to the beginning of your command to force PowerShell to use TLS 1.2: